Skip to content

 1. Compute the ratio: reasoning.max_tokens / max_completion_tokens

-3. Select the closest level as the effort value
+3. Choose the closest tier as the effort value

 Example: If reasoning.max_tokens / max_completion_tokens = 30%, the system will automatically set effort to low.

-Use the native OpenAI Python SDK and pass the reasoning_effort parameter directly:
+Use the native OpenAI Python SDK call pattern and pass the reasoning_effort parameter directly:

 python